NeptunKid/store-locator/README.md

 # TO-DO:
+- [X] Refactor js code.
+Use asynchronous loading for multiple js files and separate dom creation process from event handler binding.
 - [ ] Fix the bug of positioning on Android Wechat browser (which is evil): dropdown button & menu list & scroll bar not correctly positioned.
 - [ ] Add shadowed triangles to the bottom of tabs
 - [ ] Shorten mobile page to fit phone screens (able to be viewed within a single viewport on iPhone6).